vxsilis/wowgames/README.md

 |shuffleCard(roomcode)| gotCards (array) |only in "memory" game|

+<p align="right">(<a href="#top">back to top</a>)</p>

-## Add New Functionality
+## Contribution

+Do you want to fix a bug, make an enchancement, add a new game?
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 If you want to add a new game you can duplicate one of the games, for example “dont” which has more “simple” code, keep functions, styles and html elements that are used in every game.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## Contribution
+## License

+View code licence [here](https://github.com/vxsilis/dekaokto/blob/main/LICENSE). <br />
+All the sounds and assets are free to use except the logo which cannot be used.

+<p align="right">(<a href="#top">back to top</a>)</p>